-Partial Exemption Claimed by (2.135(a) CCP):

-all cars regularly used for motor vehicle stops are equipped with video camera and transmitter-activated equipment and each motor stop is recorded and the recording of the stop is retained for at least 90 days after the stop.
-OR

-In accordance with 2.135(a)(2) the agency has requested and not received funds to install the recording equipment
+Partial E exemption Claimed by (2.135(a) CCP): all cars regularly used for motor vehicle so with video camera and transmitter-activate each motor stop is recorded and the recorded and the recorded and the stop is retained for at least 90 days after the stop is recorded. ted equipment and ording of the stop is or In accordance with 2.135(a)(2) the agend not received funds to install the recording cy has requested and I claim th exemptio on a texture 1/5/2017 Chief Administrator Date

-I claim this

-exemption 1/28/15

-Chief Administrator Date

-(This is the TCLEOSE recommended form.
-The form is not mandatory.
-The information contained in this form, however, is mandatory.
-You may use your form, but all information must be provided.)

-If you claim a partial exemption you must submit a report that contains the following data or use this format to report the data.

-Instructions: Please fill out all boxes.
+INSTRUCTIONS: Please fill out all boxes.
 If zero, use 0.

-1. Total on lines 4, 11, 14, and 17 Must be equal 2.
-Total on line 20 Must equal line 15
+- 1. Total on lines 4, 11, 14, and 17 must be equal - 2.
+Total on line 20 must equal line 15